meditationstuff/protocol_1/index.md

 * everything not grounded and happening [within]in the experience of here and now is wrong
 * nothing really can do, except be moved by """""""reallity"""""""" and that's already happening
 * no behind me until I turn
+* don't be afraid of old states and old practices cf. redo-to-undo; if "old practices" "come up" let them
+* <span id="miscpith1"></span>uncoupling preference from control, cf. "superstitious meditation" / inappropriate use of meditation [see <a href="#typology-of-pain-and-suffering-in-terms-of-when-to-try-meditation">typology of pain and suffering in terms of when to try meditation (experimental)</a>